 Despite the market headwinds experienced in 2020, the Company remained focused on building a leaner and more profitable set of service offerings, which allowed us to make meaningful positive impacts to our revenue, operating margins, cash flows and Adjusted EBITDA.
-We have taken, and are continuing to take, steps to reduce costs, including reductions in capital expenditures, as well as other workforce rightsizing and ongoing cost initiatives.
+We have taken, and are continuing to take, steps to reduce costs, including reductions in capital expenditures, as well as other workforce rightsizing and ongoing streamlining initiatives.

-In February of 2021, we experienced a material slow down due to the unprecedented North American Winter Storm Uri, the costliest winter storm in U.S. history.
+In February of 2021, we experienced a material slow down due to the unprecedented Winter Storm Uri, the costliest winter storm in U.S. history.
 As a result of the storm conditions, our customers shut-in wells and delayed work, causing us at least seven days of lost revenue, primarily in the Permian and the Mid-continent regions.
-Additionally, customer scheduling and well issues in the Rockies left us with unexpected white space on our calendar.

-So far in fiscal 2021, WTI prices have increased an incremental 21.7% from February 1 to April 30.
+So far in fiscal 2021, West Texas Intermediate ("WTI") prices have increased an incremental 21.7% from February 1 to April 30, and another 16.4% from April 30, to July 31.
 In response, the United States has continued to increase drilling and completion activity levels relative to where the market exited 2020.
-As of April 30, 2021, U.S. rig count was up to 440, an increase of 14.6% since January 31, 2021.
-However, we have continued to see U.S. shale operators consolidate within certain basins, particularly the Permian, and many operators have announced that they are targeting oil and gas production at the end of 2021 to be consistent with production levels at year end 2020.
+As of July 31, 2021, U.S. rig count was up to 488, an increase of 10.9% since April 30, 2021.
+However, we have continued to see U.S. shale operators consolidate within certain basins, particularly the Permian and Rocky Mountains, and many public operators have announced that they are targeting oil and gas production at the end of 2021 to be consistent with production levels at year end 2020.

-Excluding the period impacted by the winter storm, we saw a moderate increase in overall activity throughout the first quarter of 2021, as commodity prices remained constructive.
-Looking ahead to the remainder of fiscal 2021, provided that the impact of the COVID-19 pandemic lessens, economic activity continues to increase, and commodity prices remain strong, we expect to increase activity.
+Excluding the period impacted by Winter Storm Uri, we saw a meaningful increase in overall activity throughout the first and second quarters of 2021, as commodity prices remained constructive.
+Looking ahead to the remainder of fiscal 2021, provided that the impact of the COVID-19 pandemic lessens, economic activity continues to increase, and commodity prices remain strong, we expect to experience further increases in activity and corresponding improvements in the price of our product and services.